xhyan-zjut/AAE6102-Assignment-1-YAN-Xinhao/README.md

 <img width="415" alt="image" src="https://github.com/user-attachments/assets/f65554f1-76aa-4db0-aa21-3a573c308ef5" />

-The variation is as
+The variation is plotted in the following figure:

 <img width="415" alt="image" src="https://github.com/user-attachments/assets/a6aaa598-45c5-4d30-a8ec-420fee05e4c9" />

 ### Results for Urban:

-Then, the result for Urban is
+Then, the positioning result for Urban is shown as follows, where the ground truth of Urban data is (22.3198722, 114.209101777778).

 <img width="415" alt="image" src="https://github.com/user-attachments/assets/72f6cc16-fcb8-45bf-8455-a4c63f6aedef" />

-The variation is as
+Also, the variation is drawn below.

 <img width="415" alt="image" src="https://github.com/user-attachments/assets/04d28b65-824e-43f3-a829-7361fe6a8fa6" />